New to Lift-Accessed Mountain Biking?

 What happens if it rains?

-If it is only raining we still ride and teach lessons.
-If we experience thunder and/or lightning, New Hampshire state law requires that we close the lift for 30 minutes for each occurrence.
+If we experience thunder and/or lightning, New Hampshire state law requires that we close the lift for 30 minutes after the most recent occurrence.

 Is downhill mountain biking dangerous?